Food to Fuel Exercise

 When you train, you are essentially trying to accomplish 2 things :

-• STRENGTHbe able to resist more force.
+- STRENGTH – be able to resist more force.
 Whether that means picking up your grandchild or a small truck, strength training is about creating muscle and allowing the body to practice key movements in a controlled setting

-• ENDURANCEbe able to move farther with less effort.
+- ENDURANCE – be able to move farther with less effort.
 Whether that’s being able to walk down the hall or complete an Ironman triathlon, you are strengthening your heart and lungs which thereby increases the amount of oxygen they can take in and circulate to the body, with less effort.
 It also creates more oxygen receptors in the muscles.

-• Challenge yourself (consistently).
+- Challenge yourself (consistently).
 When you challenge (not destroy) yourself, you cause you cause little bits of microscopic damage to the part of the muscle that contracted (heart, lungs, biceps, etc).
 The harder the work (within reason), the more damage that occurs, and the greater the repair/adaptation – thereby building muscle.
 The body does a lot of this within the first hour of exercise and then continues for the next 24-48 hours.
 We refer to this time period as “recovery.”
 If you give your body energy before a workout (food = energy), you are able to work at a higher level thereby increasing the challenge.

-• Help your body repair.
+- Help your body repair.
 Nutrition is helpful with this repair process.
 When you eat or drink protein (paired with a little carbohydrate and antioxidants) within an hour of the damage, the body does a better job repairing the damage and builds better/stronger muscle.
 This allows you to workout harder the next time, causing more damage…then repair/adaptation….and the process continues.
 If you give your body energy (food = energy) after a workout, it has more tools to repair the damage.
 Not eating after a workout is like asking a builder to fix a roof without a hammer or nail gun.
 Sure they can use other tools and “get by”, but the process will take longer and likely not be as strong compared to if they had the right tools.
 I’ll cover eating after movement in another blog post.

 Question: Do I always need fuel before movement?

-body still needs fuel to challenge itself.
+Pretty much.
+Depending on how long you plan to move and when you ate last, your body still needs fuel to challenge itself.
 The portion varies greatly depending on your goals and training schedule.
 Check out the chart below for a little general guidance:

 Question: But I’m not an athlete…do the rules still apply?

-I would argue anyone who moves intentionally or with a goal in mind is an athlete.
+I would argue anyone who moves intentionally or with a health goal in mind is an athlete.
 You may not be competing, but if you’re trying to challenge and improve your body, it needs fuel to work it’s best.

-But here’s the deal, even if you’re trying to make your body smaller, it’s often because you want some of the same training outcomes – increased muscle (metabolism) and the ability to do cardio longer and burn more calories.
+I know, it seems counter intuitive to eat if you are trying to lose weight.
+Here’s the deal, even if you’re trying to make your body smaller, it’s often because you want some of the same training outcomes – increased muscle (metabolism) and the ability to do cardio longer and burn more calories.
 If you put in minimal fuel because you’re scared of calories, workouts not only feel terrible (making you less likely to return for a 2nd round), it also compromises how hard you can work and the results you see.

 Question: What kind of fuel is best?